 Immune system disorders can include viruses like HIV, or autoimmune illnesses such as rheumatoid arthritis.
 Depending on your ability to work, you may be eligible with this form of arthritis as well.

-Only a few illnesses, such as ALS, an organ transplant, or certain dangerous cancers, such as esophageal cancer, mucosal melanoma, anaplastic carcinoma of the thyroid gland, or small-cell carcinoma, will result in automatic disability approval (of the prostate, ovaries, breast, lungs, pleura, intestines, or bladder).
-The next step for all other conditions is to see if your medical condition satisfies the precise requirements for that ailment.
+Only a few medical conditions may automatically qualify for disability, such as ALS, an organ transplant, or certain dangerous cancers, such as esophageal cancer, mucosal melanoma, anaplastic carcinoma of the thyroid gland, or small-cell carcinoma, will result in automatic disability approval (of the prostate, ovaries, breast, lungs, pleura, intestines, or bladder).
+The next step for all other medical conditions for disability benefits approval is to see if your medical condition satisfies the precise requirements outlined for by the SSA for that condition.

-If you haven't had the clinical or laboratory tests listed, you can request them from your doctor.
+If you haven't had the clinical or laboratory tests listed for your disabling condition, you can request them from your doctor.
 You can also wait for the SSA to pay for a consultation test, but this will prolong the processing of your claim.

 It is preferable if the test results are already in your medical record when you apply.
-Then you may see if your test results fulfill the listing's requirements, and if they do or are close, you can apply for disability.
+Then you may see if your test results fulfill the listing's requirements, and if they do or are close, you can apply for disability benefits.

 What Conditions Automatically Qualify You for Disability?